 Many elderly Americans believe that their nursing home or assisted living will be covered by Medicare.
 That Medicare will ensure your long-term care.
 However, it’s a rude awakening when they discover that isn’t the case.
 In fact, as valuable as it is, this government program only pays for short-term medical costs for those over age 65.

 This leaves many seniors and their families scrambling to find the tens-of-thousands of dollars per year, necessary for long-term care.
-Financial planning should be started now, so that you do not get caught off guard.
+Do not get caught off guard, you should start your Financial Planning now.
 Here are some suggestions.

 Calculate Your Net Worth